 It is important for people to protect themselves both online and in-person, and to report any suspicious activity they encounter.
 The simplest way to accomplish this is to:

 - Remain aware of your surroundings;

 Additional information regarding how to report suspicious activity and protect the community is available via the resources below.

 Nationwide SAR Initiative (NSI): The Nationwide Suspicious Activity Reporting (SAR) Initiative is a joint collaborative effort by the U.S. Department of Homeland Security; the Federal Bureau of Investigation; and state, local, tribal, and territorial law enforcement partners.
 This initiative provides law enforcement with another tool to help prevent terrorism and other related criminal activity by establishing a national capacity for gathering, documenting, processing, analyzing, and sharing SAR information.

 Community Preparedness Tools: Businesses are encouraged to connect, plan, train, and report.
 Applying these four steps prior to an incident or attack can help better prepare businesses and their employees to proactively think about the role they play in the safety and security of their businesses and communities.

 The Contact Us section of the FBI’s website provides detailed contact information, such as relevant phone numbers and the addresses of the FBI’s local and international offices.
 You can also submit a tip online.

-- 01.31.2017 — Monroe County Resident Convicted at Trial of Attempting to Provide Material Support to a Terrorist Organization
+- 04.18.2017 — Monroe County Resident Sentenced to Life in Prison for Attempting to Possess a Weapon of Mass Destruction and Provide Material Support to a Terrorist Organization